Killer virus turned against childhood brain cancer

 Summary

 This early-stage trial tests whether a specially engineered herpes virus (G207) is safe to inject directly into the brain tumors of children whose cancer has returned.
-Up to 24 children aged 3 to 21 will receive the virus, and some will also get a low dose of radiation to help the virus work better.
-The goal is to see if the treatment is safe and tolerable, not yet to prove it works.
+Up to 24 children aged 3 to 21 will receive the virus, and some will also get a small dose of radiation to help the virus work better.
+The goal is to see if the treatment is safe enough to study further.

 Get updates